Welcome to your favourite new bar-on-a-museum-rooftop; The Midnight Apothecary.

 And don’t worry – they don’t only take doctors’ orders.

-Now, whether the sun’s starting to set over a balmy summer evening or winter winds are stirring, you can head up to the garden for a botanical cocktail like the Hedgerow Sour or a Rhubarbra Streisand, tuck into Greek BBQ street food courtesy of Pan, soak up the views over the Thames, and toast a limitless supply of free marshmallows on the open fire.
+Now, whether the sun’s starting to set over a balmy summer evening or winter winds are stirring, you can head up to the garden for a botanical cocktail like the Hedgerow Sour or a Rhubarbra Streisand, tuck into hot food from their resident chef Priyan, and toast a limitless supply of free marshmallows on the open fire.
 And while visitors come from all over London to this secluded spot, the genuine hospitality of The Midnight Apothecary team and the conviviality that comes from sharing in the secret of this hidden gem gives the place an authentic, community atmosphere that’s hard to match anywhere else.

 That’s our order.